Grants for Good

 What is the result of my application?

-We will email all applicants to let them know the result of your application.
-We aim to do this within two months of each deadline – but it can sometimes take our small team a little longer.
-Please make sure you have checked which funding round your application has gone into and when results are predicted by reading the “when is it awarded” section above.
+Emails are sent to all applicants, letting them know their result.
+We aim to do this within three months of each deadline – but it can sometimes take our small team a little longer.
+Your original application confirmation email will let you know when you should hear from us by.
+Please make sure you have checked this before contacting us, or check the “when is it awarded” section above.

 Can I apply again if unsuccessful?